Tuki260/DSD-Project/README.md

 * Added data2 into entity leddec16 for car2.
 * In addition to data4 <= data, we set data4 <= data2 aswell when dig was 100 - 111.
 * We also uncommented the bottom 4 lines of code under anode to incorporate the left 4 displays on the 7-segment display.
-* This code now displays player 2's score on the left and player 1's score on the right.
+* This code now displays player 2's score on the left and player 1's score on the right four segments of the 7-segment display.

 ## Heirarchy of the code: